 Explore it on Goodreads or Amazon.

-Other books by this author include Truth of Valor, The Wild Side: Urban Fantasy with an Erotic Edge, An Ancient Peace, Shadowed Souls, A Peace Divided
+Other books by this author which I have reviewed include Truth of Valor, The Wild Side: Urban Fantasy with an Erotic Edge, An Ancient Peace, Shadowed Souls, A Peace Divided

 Second in the Gale Women paranormal fantasy series and revolving around a family of strong witchy women.
 The focus is on Charlie, a Gale woman with a Wild Power.